University Teachers for Human Rights (Jaffna)

 The IIGEP made considerable progress in locating witnesses who fled the country and arranged for them to testify before the Commission of Inquiry through video conferencing.
 That too was stopped on orders from the President in mid-2008 citing some inane technicality about sovereignty.
 The commissioners whose remit it was to seek out the truth did not protest.
 The Commission was also unwilling to accept evidence collected by the IIGEP in the form of affidavits and video testimonies.

-this report based on controlled evidence has remained with the President, another
+on controlled evidence has remained with the President, another official secret.

-official secret.
 It was a crime with literally hundreds of witnesses.
-Most of
+Most of them remain in

-them remain in Trincomalee, but dare not speak.
-Regrettably, several Western
+Trincomalee, but dare not speak.
+Regrettably, several Western countries,

 In the ACF case, which we dealt with in Special Report No.33, the police investigation unit actively intimidated witnesses and destroyed evidence.
 That alone ensured that the Commission was forced to grope in the dark.

 In the ACF case we argued that the JMO sent on political instructions misled the case by determining the time of the incident as during the early hours of 4th August 2006, rather than late afternoon as stated by eye-witnesses.
 The record of calls made on the cell phones of the victims which the Police should have obtained was not given to the Commission.
 We now know for certain that one of the victims spoke to the family about 4.30 PM on the fatal day, which must have been just before the executions of ACF staff.

 Unfortunately the countries that supported the IIGEP have become so disconnected after giving hopes to the families of victims that those who remain in the country are in even greater danger than if they had not got involved.
 Even worse, members of families who face danger or harassment, receive no sympathetic consideration at Western embassies.